cwchentw/lightweight-cms/README.md

 If you modify anything locally, repeat the above command to update your change(s) in a production environment.

 Set the configuration of a web server accordingly.
-[Here](/tools/etc/nginx.conf) is a sample Nginx configuration to run mdcms sites.
+[Here](/tools/etc/nginx.conf) is a sample Nginx configuration to run Lightweight CMS sites.

 (Optional) Save your local repo to a remote site: